ElliotNB/nimbly/README.md

 ## Quick Start

-**Want to learn how to use Nimbly in 10 minutes or less?
+**Want to learn how to use Nimbly as quickly as possible?
 Follow this [quick start guide](https://github.com/ElliotNB/nimbly/blob/master/quick-start.md)!**

 The README below is best used as a reference manual.
 Beginners should first consult the quick start guide.